MEET THE AUTHOR

 x² + xx³

-• Remind your students that if they are unsure if x² + x is x³, they should substitute a number for x.
-For example, let x = 3.
+• Remind your students that if they are unsure if x² + x = x³, they should substitute a number for x

 Example

-• Avoid using the word “distribute” when teaching properties of exponents.
+• Avoid using the word “distribute” when teaching properties of exponents so students do not associate exponents around parentheses with distribution.

-• Remind students that exponents are a fast way to multiply, so (x + 2)² is the same thing as (x + 2)(x + 2)
+• Remind students that exponents are a shortcut for repeated multiplication.
+Therefore, (x + 2)² is the same thing as (x + 2)(x + 2).
+Have students write out the binomials fully and multiply using the distributive property (sometimes called FOIL) until it becomes second nature.

 4) Incorrectly taking roots